ColonolNutty/Sims4CommunityLibrary/README.md

 - Exception Handling (stack trace customization)
 - Services & Utilities:
   - Weather - Detect and change weather conditions
-  - Sims - Get all nearby sims and filter which types of sims to get (Age, Species, Occult, Traits, Buffs, Statistics, Motive Levels)
   - Club - Detect sims that are part of a club, whether they are at a club gathering, whether their club encourages or discourages certain things
   - CAS Parts Modification (Functions to equip/unequip or list cas parts, etc.)
-  - Buff Management (Detect buffs currently on sims, or add your own)
-  - Trait Management (Detect traits currently on sims or add your own)
   - Statistic Management (Manage statistics such as motives, mood, etc.)
   - Motive Management (Change motive levels and moods of sims)
 - Event handling